 “So that’s why I’m here.
 All the standing and sore feet and staying awake till midnight every night is worth it when the cheque is handed over.
 Every year, the Bash has grown, and every year we get more compliments.”

-The hand-over of ‘the cheque’ happens in the early hours of the New Year, to the benefit of the local Hospice and Cancer Association.
-And it is a generous cheque – many tens of thousands of rands are handed over.
+The hand-over of ‘the cheque’ happens in the early hours of the New Year, to the benefit of the Graaff-Reinet and District Cancer Association.
+And it is a generous cheque – every year, this small street raises between R20 000 and R35 000.

 You will feel a true spirit of Christmas right there, in the middle of Acacia Street, surrounded by a thousand neon shapes – and the spirit of a great Karoo heart.